Writing scripts for remote actions on Mac

 Generic scripts and input variables

-Generic scripts are useful when a digitally signed script requires customization, as modifying a signed script breaks its signature.
-A generic script can be customized by parameters, keeping the signature intact.
+Generic scripts are useful when a digitally signed script requires customization.
+Modifying a signed script breaks its signature, but a generic script can be customized by parameters, keeping the signature intact.

 Declare parameters at the beginning of a script for Bash positional parameters and enclose them between two special comments as follows: